zitro/my-select-web-010818/README.md

 Now that we've built our own `.each` and `.collect` methods, let's build our own `.select` method!
 If you don't remember what `.select` does, review the [Ruby docs](http://ruby-doc.org/core-2.2.2/Enumerable.html#method-i-select) on it.

+Run `bundle install` first to update or install any gems.

 Write your code in `lib/my_select.rb`.
 Get the tests to pass.

 A few things to think about: